 Small spaces sometimes need creative storage solutions, and that's where these compact Sterilite 6-Quart Storage Boxes can come in handy.
 Stock up on these storage bins sold in packs of 6 or 12 and start your organization project today.
-Use these bins to organize craft supplies, kids clothes, or even in the bathroom for backstock items such as contact lenses, nail supplies, and extra products.
+Use these bins to organize craft supplies, kids' clothes, or bathroom supplies for stockpiles of items, such as contact lenses, nail accessories, and extra products.

-These bins stack neatly on top of one another so you could even use them as individual shoe boxes in a closet or wardrobe.
-Since they're clear, you can easily see what's inside, and the side latching handles help keep the lid on securely.
-Beware that some customers reported that the locks aren't childproof, so make sure to store paint supplies out of reach.
+These bins stack neatly on top of one another so you can even use them as individual shoe boxes in a closet or wardrobe.
+Because they're clear, you can also easily see what's inside, and the latching handles help keep the lid on securely.
+Be aware that some customers reported that the latches aren't childproof, so store those messy paint supplies out of reach.

 Plastic is a little thin

-The Container Store's White Plastic Storage Bin with Handles has a clean, smooth front and comes in seven different color options, including clear.
+The Container Store's Plastic Storage Bin With Handles has a clean, smooth front and comes in seven different color options, including clear.
 The open design provides a streamlined, modern look.
-Line these up in your pantry for quick grab-and-go snacks or Tupperware storage.
-Use them in a playroom so kids can easily see which toys are inside or in the bathroom to corral backstock supplies.
+Line these up in your pantry for quick grab-and-go snacks or food container storage.
+Use them in a playroom so kids can easily see which toys are inside or in the bathroom to corral stockpiled supplies.

-Note that the plastic isn't rigid, so some customers reported bending when the bins get too full.
-The bins are ideal for lightweight items and they aren't stackable, so they are meant to sit beside each other in a closet or under the sink.
+Note that the plastic isn't rigid, so some customers reported that they bend when the bins get too full.
+The bins are ideal for lightweight items, and they aren't stackable, so they're meant to sit beside each other in a closet or under the sink.

-Dimensions: Varies per product︱Capacity: Not listed︱Weight capacity: Not listed︱Colors: Clear, White, Smoke, Light Gray, Teal, Soft Pink, Aquamarine︱Lid: Not applicable
+Dimensions: Varies per product︱Capacity: Not listed︱Weight Capacity: Not listed︱Colors: Clear, white, smoke, light gray, teal, soft pink, aquamarine︱Lid Closure Type: Not applicable

 What to Look for in a Plastic Storage Bin

-"Pre-sort items you want to organize into categories for containment," says Marci McAvoy, professional organizer and founder of Marci McAvoy Home Organization.
-After pre-sorting, consider the storage bin's capacity.
+"Presort items you want to organize into categories for containment," says Marci McAvoy, professional organizer and founder of Marci McAvoy Home Organization.
+Then consider the storage bin's capacity.
 Measure what you need to store and the space where it will live.

 "There's nothing worse than buying a bunch of bins and getting home and realizing that your space is too narrow for the bin you chose, or maybe you didn't realize that your shelves couldn't be adjusted for height," says McAvoy.